R0hit-Yadav/Web3_Blockchain/README.md

-# Ethereum Wallet & Smart Contract Interaction in Rust
+# 1.Ethereum Wallet & Smart Contract Interaction in Rust

 This project demonstrates how to create an Ethereum wallet, check balances, send transactions, and interact with a smart contract using Rust and the `ethers-rs` and `web3` crates.